This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 It had reached the level of fanon that Boba Fett's armor was the type worn by the predecessors of the Imperial Stormtroopers during the Clone Wars (this was based on a statement in the novelizations, which said the armor dated back to the Clone Wars).
 This ended up being excruciatingly close to the truth (the Clone Troopers original armor was a mass-produced version of Jango Fett's armor without most of his cool gizmos.)

 The Lord of the Rings: The Fellowship of the Ring features an elf in the Council of Elrond scene who is literally onscreen for 3 seconds, says nothing, and indeed is barely noticeable standing behind Legolas.
 But fans, being fans, latched on to this character (played by Bret MacKenzie of Flight of the Conchords fame) and formed stories and relationships around him, bestowing upon him the name "Figwit" (an acronym for "Frodo is great... who is that?!").
-So big was his fanbase that he was brought back for Return of the King, actually given a couple of lines, and in the commentary is referred to as "Figwit" by the filmmakers.
-(MacKenzie was credited as "Elf Escort".)
+So big was his fanbase that he was brought back for Return of the King, actually given a couple of lines, and—though officially credited as "Elf Escort"—is called "Figwit" in the filmmakers' DVD commentary.
 Canonization was complete when MacKenzie's character appeared in The Hobbit, this time named on-screen as Lindir ("the singer").

 The Phantasm "phandom" has long used term "Sentinel Spheres" to refer to the silver spheres.
 They are occasionally referred to as such by Don Coscarelli during the DVD commentaries as well, suggesting that he's adopted this term for them.